Meyiwa123/Meyiwa123/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Meyiwa Temile
 =====================================================================================================================================

-👋 Hey there! 👩‍💻 I'm a final-year software engineering student at Carleton University actively seeking opportunities in the software industry.
-From coding to system design, I'm always eager to tackle challenges that help me grow.
-Let's connect and share the excitement of building robust and scalable applications together! 🚀✨
+Hey there!
+I'm Meyiwa, a software engineering graduate actively seeking opportunities within the software industry.

 *   🌍  I'm based in Ottawa, CA
 *   🖥️  See my portfolio at [My website](https://website.meyiwatemile.com/)
 *   ✉️  You can contact me at [contact@meyiwatemile.com](mailto:contact@meyiwatemile.com)
-*   🧠  I'm learning Sofware Engineering at Carleton University
+*   🧠  I'm learning a lot from managing my homelab
 *   🤝  I'm open to collaborating on a meaningful project
 *   ⚡  I love reading graphic novels